 Surveys, Forms and Quizzes go much deeper than that, and when you go deeper, they are extremely helpful, even crucial, in getting you the real results and insight that you are looking for to make your business more successful and profitable by connecting to your customers and understanding their needs and wants.

-In the business of survey makers that depth is called Advanced Logic.
+In the business of survey makers that depth is called Conditional Logic.
 It’s usually segmented in three parts: Skip Logic, Display Logic and Compute.
 We’ll briefly go through what each term actually means.

 As we mentioned before, Skip Logic is one of the most powerful tools you can use in a Survey.
 In short, you can use Skip Logic for branched Form, Survey or Quiz.
 You can direct a respondent to any of the next questions in relation with respondent’s answer to a certain question.
 Skip logic determines which question respondent will see next, according to his answers.
 Skip logic is one of the most beneficial tools that can be used in Surveys, because it gives you a clear understanding of what your customers and clients are interested in.
 All you have to do is read the collected data and analyze it, which QPoint does for you.